Correlation Between Pfizer and Merck

 Pair Corralation between Pfizer and Merck

-Considering the 90-day investment horizon Pfizer Inc is expected to under-perform the Merck.
-But the stock apears to be less risky and, when comparing its historical volatility, Pfizer Inc is 1.21 times less risky than Merck.
-The stock trades about -0.18 of its potential returns per unit of risk.
-The Merck Company is currently generating about 0.05 of returns per unit of risk over similar time horizon.
-If you would invest 12,531 in Merck Company on January 25, 2024 and sell it today you would earn a total of 157.00 from holding Merck Company or generate 1.25% return on investment over 90 days.
+Considering the 90-day investment horizon Pfizer Inc is expected to generate 1.57 times more return on investment than Merck.
+However, Pfizer is 1.57 times more volatile than Merck Company.
+It trades about 0.08 of its potential returns per unit of risk.
+Merck Company is currently generating about 0.1 per unit of risk.
+If you would invest 2,589 in Pfizer Inc on February 1, 2024 and sell it today you would earn a total of 129.00 from holding Pfizer Inc or generate 4.98% return on investment over 90 days.

 Time Period3 Months [change]